📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Greater emphasis on entity disambiguation via external knowledge base linking

-- Integration with knowledge graphs for richer semantic understanding
+- Integration with knowledge graphs for richer semantic understanding in schema markup for AI Overviews

 The Bottom Line